-Palau Red Cross Society hosted a canned food drive and goods were distributed to homebound participants of the Ministry of Health's Community Home Health programme.
-Photo: Palau Red Cross Society
+Palau Red Cross hosted a canned food drive, goods were distributed to homebound participants of the Ministry of Health's Community Home Health program.
+PALAU RED CROSS

 Papua New Guinea Red Cross Society (PNGRCS)

 Papua New Guinea Red Cross Society's (PNGRCS) mission is to enhance the lives of the most vulnerable in PNG by mobilizing the power of humanity and delivering services that recognize and build upon PNG's diverse culture and unique environment.